 This guide explains how couples can explore voyeurism and exhibitionism responsibly.
-It focuses on private, legal, and consensual contexts that protect everyone involved.
+It focuses on private, legal, and consensual factors that protect everyone involved.
 Everything here is consent-first, non-explicit, and grounded in emotional safety, clear communication, and mutual enjoyment so couples can explore curiosity without fear, secrecy, or misunderstanding.

 Understanding Voyeurism and Exhibitionism